adams-charleen/nyt_deep_learning/README.md

 ![Mentions](proportions_mentions.png)
 *Figure: Proportions of mentions for Israeli and Palestinian terms from 10/01/2023 to 04/07/2025 in the *NYT*.*

-- **Headline Mentions**: Of the 563 filtered *NYT* headlines, 47% mentioned Israeli terms (e.g., "Israel," "Israeli," "IDF"), while 67% mentioned Palestinian terms (e.g., "Palestinian," "Palestine," "Hamas," "Gaza").
-A two-sample proportion z-test confirmed this difference as statistically significant (Z-statistic: -6.501, P-value: <0.0001), indicating a notable bias toward Palestinian mentions.
+- **Headline Mentions**: Of the 563 *NYT* headlines, Palestinian-related terms appeared in 375 headlines, compared to 267 for Israeli-related terms.
+-
+- indicating a notable bias toward Palestinian mentions.

 - **Clustering Analysis**: Using K-means clustering, the 563 headlines were grouped into five thematic clusters:
   - **Cluster 0 (73 articles)**: "International Actions and Diplomacy" (e.g., "Turkey Halts Trade With Israel Amid Deteriorating Relations").
 Israeli Proportion: 0.42, Palestinian Proportion: 0.77.